 RPCI's Multidisciplinary Care Approach to Breast Cancer

-When I joined Roswell Park Cancer Institute, one of the main things that attracted me was and still is, its multidisciplinary breast cancer team.
+When I joined Roswell Park Comprehensive Cancer Center, one of the main things that attracted me was and still is, its multidisciplinary breast cancer team.
 Here, patients receive a comprehensive care package beyond just medical care.
 Our in-house expert pathology department reviews biopsies and our radiology department consults with doctors and patients.
 We also have a psychosocial oncologist on staff.

 As the director of the Breast Cancer Risk Assessment and Prevention Program, my team and I help families identify and address their risk factors and ways individuals can prevent or effectively manage breast cancer, and how to educate other family members potentially at risk.